niieani/condu/README.md

 - Files named 'index' or 'main' are not too useful, prefer using real names (automation)
 - default exports are considered an anti-pattern due to complexities with ESM/CJS interop

+## How to setup in your project

+TODO: this should be automated by running `npx condu install`, which would generate a template config and run apply.

+1. add postinstall script: `test -f .config/condu.ts && yarn condu apply`
+2. if using yarn, add plugin
+3. configure features you'd like to use